DigitalPublishingToolkit/cinekid-unfold/Enter_The_Writers/enter-the-writers-texts/Marloeke-Interview.md

-Interview with Marloeke van der Vlught (author of the essay *Smart illusion* )
+Interview with Marloeke van der Vlugt (author of the essay *Smart illusion* )
 ==============================================================================

 \#1.
 We read your essays in the *Enter the Writers*, and we noticed you are interested in the Internet of Things.
 What was your first experience with Internet of Things?